Skip to main content

 Buttons Using Props

 Congrats!
-You've successfully learnt the basic of props in React.
+You've successfully learned the basics of props in React.

 info